Algebra I – GROUP 1

 $210.00 - includes student curriculum user license - see below

 Out of Stock

-Topics covered in this full-year course include fundamental operations, functions and graphs, integers, rational numbers, real numbers, absolute values, equations in one and two variables, linear equations and inequalities, simultaneous equations, exponents, operations with polynomials, radical algebraic equations, quadratic equations, graphing quadratic equations, fractional equations, and inequalities, ratio and proportion and an introduction to trigonometric ratios.
-Algebra 1 is a rigorous study of the first level of Algebra.
-This class will prepare students for further levels of mathematics as well as science courses that require Algebra 1.
-Students interested in AP exams will gain a solid foundation of mathematical understanding that will support further studies that could lead to AP Calculus and the AP exams, should that be the student’s goal.
+Topics included in this course include writing, graphing & solving linear equations & inequalities, systems of linear functions, quadratic equations, exponential functions, polynomial equations, factoring, quadratic equations, radical functions & equations, data analysis, and how to use a graphing calculator.
+While students will learn the “step-by-step” methods of solving equations, they will also be given real world math problems and use reasoning & logic to make conjectures.
+This is a rigorous Algebra I course intended to prepare students for further levels of mathematics as well as science courses that utilize Algebra I. Students interested in AP exams will gain a solid foundation of mathematical understanding that will support further studies that could lead to AP Calculus and the AP exams, should that be the student’s goal.

-As in all Excelsior Classes courses, math class instruction is tied to the curated syllabus, and the teacher will teach to the syllabus and not to a particular skill set of a student.
+Special Note 2: As in all Excelsior Classes courses, math class instruction is tied to the curated syllabus, and the teacher will teach to the syllabus and not to a particular skill set of a student.
 In other words, the teacher cannot sacrifice content and expectations overall for an individual student as we need to stay in alignment with educational goals, class participant expectations, and NCAA approval of our courses.
-Students who have not met the prerequisites may find themselves falling behind and in a discouraging situation.
-In these circumstances, the teacher may recommend outside tutoring to help the student achieve success.
-Please know our goal is to set up your student for math success.

 Date & Time

 Included in registration is the ebook for the text below.
 Excelsior Classes distributes the licenses for digital access.

 Algebra I – Larson & Boswell – Samples may be viewed here.

 A physical textbook is available but not required.
 It may be acquired on the second hand market.
 Please contact your teacher for more specifics on ISBN number.